 No, me neither.
 However, we do all have to wear clothes, and for those of you like me who really can’t be bothered to make that kind of effort post-kids, this one’s for us.

 The other side of the coin is the indignity that is actually shopping for clothes on the high street.
 The noise.
 The people.
 The screeching teenagers wrapping seriously inappropriate slogans across themselves.
 The heat.
-Those cretins who cough near you.
-Those ultra-chimps who smoke outside the shop doorway.
+Those cretins who do the open-mouthed cough near you.
+The heathens who smoke just outside the shop doorway.
 The actual price of everything.

 I’m seriously not the right person to give advice of any fashion nature, but its WAY too easy to get sucked into the Instagram trap of image-related expectations these days, so I’m going to have a go at it anyway, for us real life ladies.
 I even made a Pinterest board about tackling the style maze on the other side of 30, so check it out if you want.